s-ball/pyimgren/README.md

 (commonly IMGxxxxx.JPG or DSCFyyyy.JPG into a name based on the time when the photography had been taken (as smartphones do).
 That time is extracted from the exif tag of the picture.
-No rename occurs if the picture contains no exif time..
+No rename occurs if the picture contains no exif time.
+Optionaly, a number of minutes to add to the exif time can be given to process images from a camera that would have a wrong time..

 A file named names.log is created in the folder to store the new names and the original ones, in order to be able to rename them back.